LachlanCD/NumberToWordApp/DesignDecisions.md

   - Chosen because I have more experience using .NET than Java.
   - Allows for a clean separation of concerns throughout the project.
   - Support for serving APIs and static files.
-  - It's a modern web framwork.
+  - It's a modern web framework.

 ### Frontend
 - **React 24 with Vite**